Joe J. Palencia, M.Ed.

 Academic Support Specialist - City colleges of chicago - Harry s Truman College (Uptown; Chicago, IL)

-- Develop and conduct academic coaching sessions and workshops to promote academic and personal growth and help students make a strong connection to college life
+- Developed and conducted academic coaching sessions and workshops to promote academic and personal growth and help students make a strong connection to college life

-- Offer individual and group academic coaching sessions that connect to transfer, completion, and career programs
+- Offered individual and group academic coaching sessions that connect to transfer, completion, and career programs

-- Provide advice and counseling to help students clarify their academic and personal goals
+- Provided advice and counseling to help students clarify their academic and personal goals

-- Coordinated several workshops to help students understand the essentials of personal finance, establish a basic level of financial literacy, and apply money management techniques to help better manage finances.
+- Coordinated workshops to help students understand essentials of personal finance, establish a basic level of financial literacy, and apply money management techniques to better manage their finances

-- Educated students on various financial management and credit management topics such as budgeting, savings, banking products, credit building and management, housing, identity theft, and other consumer topics
+- Educated students on various financial management and credit management topics such as budgeting, savings, banking products, credit building and management, housing, identify theft, and other consumer topics

 Dia del Alumno Universitario Estudiante de Primera Generación